Pirates vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Juan Soto and the San Diego Padres meet Andrew McCutchen and the Pittsburgh Pirates on Wednesday at 7:05 PM ET in the second game of a three-game series.
+Fernando Tatis Jr. and the San Diego Padres will try to do damage against Luis Ortiz when he starts for the Pittsburgh Pirates on Thursday at 12:35 PM ET, in the final game of a three-game series at PNC Park.

-The Padres are the favorite in this one, at -160, while the underdog Pirates have +135 odds to upset.
-An 8-run total is set in the matchup.
+The favored Padres have -200 moneyline odds to win against the underdog Pirates, who are listed at +165.
+An 8.5-run total has been listed for the game.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.